Our office is open to visitors by appointment only. Please contact us for more information.

 Outside of United Way, Paula is currently working towards her bachelor's in Psychology at EIU.
 She speaks three languages - Tagalog, English, and Portuguese!
 A native of the Philippines, Paula lives in Savoy with her husband and 3-year-old son, and feels richly blessed to be a part of this community.

-"I’ve lived in the C-U area for 8.5 years (since Jan 2013) and my favorite thing about Champaign County is its community-minded people and the cultural diversity in the community.
+"I’ve lived in the C-U area since 2013 and my favorite thing about Champaign County is its community-minded people and the cultural diversity in the community.
 For a small town like ours, you can encounter people from 5 different continents in one single event.
 This is important because as change-makers, we can’t fully be collaborative if we don’t have a good understanding of other cultures and different perspectives within the world in which we live."

 Director of Marketing & Communications